timeisenbuerger/codex-context-forge/README.md

 ## 🌟 Overview

-Context Forge is a powerful CLI tool that bridges the gap between project requirements and AI-assisted development.
+Codex Context Forge is a powerful CLI tool that bridges the gap between project requirements and AI-assisted development.
 By implementing Andre Karpathy's context engineering principles, it generates comprehensive documentation structures that enable AI IDEs to understand and build your project efficiently—without hallucinations or context confusion.

-### 🚀 Why Choose Context Forge?
+### 🚀 Why Choose Codex Context Forge?

 **🌐 Universal AI IDE Support** - Works with ALL major AI coding assistants
 **⚡ Zero Configuration** - Intelligent defaults for each IDE